 by Parkinson’s or other similar conditions.
 I have firsthand experience in this regard from teaching group exercise classes specifically for those with Parkinson’s.
 So, I have a wealth of knowledge to share in this regard and can help you craft your very own individualized program.

 Want to know a little bit more about me?

 Living in the Cowichan Valley is the perfect fit for myself and my husband as we love being so close to nature and being able to spend time outdoors.
-I particularly enjoy hiking all of amazing trails in our area.
-I also love to swim! … whether it be indoors, in the ocean, or at any of the amazing local lakes.
+I particularly enjoy hiking all of the amazing trails in our area.
+I also love to swim, whether it be indoors, in the ocean, or at any of the amazing local lakes.

 - Practicing member of British Colombia Association of Kinesiologists (BCAK)

 - Canadian Society for Exercise Physiology – Clinical Exercise Physiologist (CSEP-CEP)